Approximating Bin Packing within O(log OPT * log log OPT) bins: Operations on fractional solutions

 \subsection{Obtaining a well-spread instance}

-As already argued in the introduction, a rounding procedure based on the partial coloring method would beat \cite{KarmarkarKarp82} if the patterns in $p \in \supp(x)$ would satisfy $p_{i} \leq \delta \cdot A_ix$ for $\delta \leq o(1)$, i.e. they are $\delta$-\emph{well-spread}.
+As already argued in the introduction, a rounding procedure based on the partial coloring method would beat \cite{KarmarkarKarp82} if the patterns in $p \in \supp(x)$ would satisfy $A_{ip} \leq \delta \cdot A_ix$ for $\delta \leq o(1)$.
+We call this property \emph{$\delta$-well-spread w.r.t. $\varepsilon$-small items}.
 A crucial lemma is to show that we can combine grouping and gluing to obtain a $\frac{1}{\polylog(n)}$-well-spread solution while loosing a negligible additive $\frac{1}{\polylog(n)}$ term in the objective function.

 To simplify notation, let us assume that the vector $s$ contains already all sizes $k\cdot s_i$ for $i=1,\ldots,n$ and $k \in \setN$ (even if $x$ does not contain any item of that size). \begin{lemma} Let $1\geq s_1 \geq \ldots \geq s_n \geq \frac{1}{n}$ and $x \in [0,1]^m$ be given such that for some $q \in \setZ_{>0}$ one has $x_p \in \frac{\setZ_{\geq0}}{q}$ for all $p \in \supp(x)$ and $|\supp(x)| \leq n$.
 Choose any parameters $\delta, \beta > 0$ and call items of size at least $\varepsilon := \delta\frac{\beta}{2q}$ \emph{large} and \emph{small} otherwise.
 Then one can apply Grouping and Gluing to obtain a solution $\tilde{x}$ with $(\bm{1},2s)^T\tilde{x} \leq (\bm{1},2s)^Tx + O(\beta \log^2 n)$ and the property that $p_i \leq \delta\cdot A_i\tilde{x}$ for all small items $i$ and all $p \in \supp(\tilde{x})$. \end{lemma} \begin{proof} First apply grouping with parameter $\beta$ to the small items to obtain a vector $x' \succeq x$ with $(\bm{1},2s)^Tx' \leq (\bm{1},2s)^Tx + O(\beta \cdot \log n)$ such that $s_i\cdot A_ix' \geq \beta$ whenever $A_ix'>0$.
-Now apply gluing for each $i$ and $p \in \supp(x')$, wherever $s_ip_i \geq 2\delta\cdot\beta$ with maximal possible $w$.
+Now apply gluing for each $i$ and $p \in \supp(x')$, wherever $s_iA_{ip} \geq 2\delta\cdot\beta$ with maximal possible $w$.
 In fact, that means $w \geq \lfloor\frac{2\delta \beta}{qs_i}\rfloor \geq \frac{\delta\beta}{qs_i}$ since $\frac{\delta\beta}{qs_i} \geq \frac{\delta \beta}{q\varepsilon} \geq 1$.
 The size of the items emerging from the gluing process is at least $w\cdot s_i \geq \frac{\delta\beta}{q}$, thus they are large by definition.
 We have at most $q$ items of type $i$ remaining in the pattern and their total size is $q \cdot s_i \leq q\cdot \varepsilon \leq \frac{\delta\beta}{2}$.
 Let $x''$ be the new solution.